NI Grammar School Admission criteria for

 Total Applications All Preferences 239

 This table does not include children who were admitted to the School with a statement of special educational needs.

 + This includes those admitted through a temporary variation afforded by the Department of Education for Northern Ireland.

 *This includes those admitted under appeal or at the direction of the ‘Exceptional Circumstances Body’.

 In the event of the School being oversubscribed the criteria listed below will be used to select those pupils for whom places may be offered.

 Preference will be given to applicants when places are available in the year group to which they are applying.
 Normally the maximum number of places available is 186 in each of Years 9 to 12.
-In some cases, the number of places is higher because of successful appeals in Year 8 or because of statemented children in the year group.
+In some cases, the number of places is higher because of successful appeals in Year 8 or because of children in receipt of a statement of special needs being admitted into the year group.
 The task of applying these criteria is delegated to the Principal:

 2. Children who have applied before 1st June will be considered before other children.